Rydges Hotels & Resorts

-Rydges Hotels & Resorts, or Rydges, is a hotel accommodation and hospitality provider that operates in Australia and New Zealand.
+Rydges Hotels & Resorts, or Rydges, was a hotel accommodation and hospitality provider that operates in Australia and New Zealand.
 Rydges accommodates one million guests annually, across a range of market segments.
 Rydges is a subsidiary of the ASX-listed Event Hospitality and Entertainment, a corporation that owns and operates brands in the entertainment, hospitality, and leisure sectors, mainly within Australasia.

 History

 Between 1988 and 1995, Rydges grew from eight to twenty-six branded four-star hotels.
 In the early years, the individual character of the hotels was encouraged with a collection of logos and names designed to suit each location.
 The Rydges portfolio comprises a range of mid to upscale hotels that cater to corporate travelers in its city locations as well as the holidaymaker in the resort destinations.
 Over the past few years, Rydges has expanded its activities to Dubai in the United Arab Emirates, Doha in Qatar, London in the United Kingdom, as well as to Fiji in the South Pacific.
 Today, Rydges operates 7,400 rooms in 2 countries with 60 properties.

-On 17 December 2020 Rydges Park Hotel in Carlton Melbourne began housing medivac refugees for the Australian Government, under a program described by lawyers as a program of "unlawful detention".
+On 17 December 2020, Rydges Park Hotel in Carlton Melbourne began housing medivac refugees for the Australian Government, under a program described by lawyers as a program of "unlawful detention".